Added Fragrance, VOCs & What Clean Really Smells Like

 There is no such thing as a clean smell.
 What most people refer to as a ‘clean smell’ is actually the smell of whatever chemical was just used to clean.
 Nothing like the wafting aromas of bleach and Lysol to let everyone know the cleaning crew just finished up.
 Or maybe it’s the zesty notes of a citrusy orange or lemon cleaner that gives you that satisfied feeling of knowing your office is clean and your employer values your health and well-being.
 Sadly, those smells you savor are really telling you two things:

-- If you smell lemon, or orange, or any other noticeable perfume like smell then those same cleaning products had added fragrances which contributed nothing to the cleaning of the space but did contribute additional toxic VOCs to your indoor air
+- If you smell lemon, or orange, or any other noticeable perfume like smell then those same cleaning products contained added fragrances which contributed nothing to the cleaning of the space but did contribute additional toxic VOCs (Volatile Organic Compounds) to your indoor air.

 What if we all lost our sense of smell?